chexxrexx/Dog_Skin_Detection/README.md

 DISCLAIMER: As with all AI, it is not 100% accurate and therefore should not be used as a replacement for a professional veterinarian's diagnosis.

+This project also won third place at the University of Edinburgh's AI Expo.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With